Postman-Student-Program/postman-student-hacktoberfest21/README.md

 Do you want to build an API or a Website? 👀

-Pick one and find instructions in these start repos:
+Pick one and find instructions and requirements in these starter repos:

 [=> I want to build an API (backend)](https://github.com/Postman-Student-Program/hacktoberfest21-backend-repo-template )